gastonkons/spotify-albums/README.md

   ```bash
   npm run dev:api
   ```

+  > This command will wake up the server

 3. Open a new terminal and run the following command:

   ```bash
   npm run dev:app
   ```

+  > This other command will raise the frontend

 4. By default, the application will start at the path